Amberin Zaman: Life and career

 Amberin Zaman is the daughter of Arshad-uz Zaman a former Bangladeshi Ambassador and member of parliament.
 Her mother is a Turk from Istanbul.
-She was born in New York City, New York and has studied in Switzerland.
-She returned from the United States where she became Turkey's correspondent for the Los Angeles Times, The Economist, The Daily Telegraph, and The Washington Post in 1992.
+She was born in New York City and studied in Switzerland.
+Prior to joining Al-Monitor as a full time reporter in 2018, Zaman was The Economist’s Turkey correspondent for 16 years.
+She was also a regular contributor to The Washington Post, The Daily Telegraph, The Los Angeles Times and Voice of America and penned weekly columns in the Turkish language media.
 After being sacked from Habertürk, Zaman was employed with the liberal newspaper Taraf.
-She also specialises in Kurdish issues and is currently a Public Policy Scholar at the Woodrow Wilson Center for International Scholars in Washington DC She additionally is a columnist for the independent online Turkish news portal Diken and for Al Monitor.
+She also specialises in Kurdish issues and was a Public Policy Scholar at the Woodrow Wilson International Center for Scholars in Washington DC from January 2016 to June 2017.
+She is a columnist for Al Monitor since December 2018.